Hydrogen and Helium in Rigid Airship Operations

 |Payload for passengers, mail, freight w/ helium||-15,841||-34,924|

-While the use of helium therefore presented operational challenges, airships of sufficient size were able to operate effectively when inflated with helium.
-LZ-129 Hindenburg was specifically designed to operate with helium and could easily have conducted transatlantic operations with helium as a lifting gas, and the United States Navy’s rigid airships were also able to fulfill their missions with helium; U.S.S.
+While the use of helium presented obvious operational challenges, airships of sufficient size were able to operate effectively when inflated with helium.
+LZ-129 Hindenburg was designed to operate with helium and could have conducted transatlantic operations to North America, with a much smaller payload, with helium as a lifting gas, and the U.S. Navy’s rigid airships were also able to fulfill their missions inflated with helium; U.S.S.
 Akron and U.S.S.
 Macon were even able to serve as airborne aircraft carriers, carrying embarked fixed-wing aircraft, using the heavier gas.